 Solana (SOL) is a smart contract platform that is comparable to Ethereum (ETH).
 This document outlines an investment thesis for exposure to Solana.
-To make this assertion, key strengths, risks, and relative valuation models are explored to develop a long-term bull case.
+To make this assertion, we explore key strengths, risks, and relative valuation models to develop a long-term bull case.

 Solana has a relatively low inflation rate.
 It started at 8% in 2020 and reduces by 15% every year until it reaches a fixed 1.5% in the year 2031.

 One critique of Solana is its high venture capital (VC) ownership percentage.
 The top 100 wallets held over 30% of Solana’s supply prior to FTX’s bankruptcy filing.
 Since FTX held 10.87% of Solana’s supply, it should reduce Solana’s VC ownership closer to 20% as FTX is forced to liquidate.

 Decentralization, measured by the Nakamoto Coefficient, is essential for censorship resistance.
 Solana has a Nakamoto Coefficient of 31, making it the 3rd most decentralized blockchain, after Bitcoin (7,349) and Ethereum (34).
 It’s higher than Avalanche (28) and Thorchain (27).
 Solana is secured by over 1,900 validators and 3,400 nodes.
 A blockchain with 1,000 or more validators is commonly believed to be “sufficiently” decentralized.

 Throughput, measured in transactions per second (TPS), is essential for minimizing network outages and unlocking new DeFi use cases (like a 24/7 stock exchange, which would require a TPS of around 1 million).